Connect GX Cloud to Redshift

 - If you're using a provisioned cluster, go to the Provisioned clusters dashboard, select your Cluster, and find the Endpoint.
 Copy the endpoint up to the

-. - If you're using Redshift serverless, go to the Serverless dashboard, select your Workgroup, and find the Endpoint.
+:.
+The host has a format ofcluster-name.abc123.us-east-2.redshift.amazonaws.com. - If you're using Redshift serverless, go to the Serverless dashboard, select your Workgroup, and find the Endpoint.
 Copy the endpoint up to the

-.
-The host has a format ofworkgroup-name.123.us-east-2.redshift-serverless.amazonaws.com
+:.
+The host has a format ofworkgroup-name.123.us-east-2.redshift-serverless.amazonaws.com.

 - If you're using a provisioned cluster, go to the Provisioned clusters dashboard, select your Cluster, and find the Endpoint.
 Copy the endpoint up to the